Public display of affection: Social media

 Expression of a person's feelings towards someone else had previously been limited to written letters, phone calls, or in person.
 In the modern world, social media sites such as Facebook and Twitter are growing, with 1.7 billion users on Facebook and over half a billion Twitter users.
 Studies on relationships through Facebook found that, when two individuals who are interested in one another both use Facebook regularly, their relationship progresses in different increments than it would without social media.
 After two people meet and form an interest, one or both individuals will go on to the other person's Facebook page and get information such as relationship status, pictures, and interests.
 Once a relationship begins, some couples broadcast their relationship with posts, such as pictures and changing the relationship status.

 How people show their public displays of affection on social media sites can be indicative of relationship security and personality.
 Frequent and recent communication with a romantic partner through different forms of social media is an indicator of relational escalation, whereas limited communication has shown to be an indicator of alienation or relational de-escalation.
 Another study has shown that when someone focuses on relationship status and public displays of affection such as posting about activities with the significant other or their feelings towards them, that person tends to be more possessive or territorial over their partner.

 A study found female characters on prime-time television programs are less likely to demonstrate physical affection if they had a larger body type than thinner female characters.
 Thus, even television producers act in a way as to intentionally limit public displays of affection based on the appearance of their actors, and that might affect viewership based on social disapproval.
 Regardless of television portrayals, the frequency and intensity of PDA has a tendency to depend upon the cultural context as well as perceived public perceptions of the couple, including their age group, racial composition, sexuality, and relationship centralized activity on social media.

 Effects on romantic relationships

 Brazilian actors Bruno Gagliasso and Giovanna Ewbank, who are married, kiss and hug each other publicly while dancing, 2010.

 Studies have found physical affection to be associated with positive outcomes in romantic relationships.
 For instance, it has been related to the formation of attachment bonds and psychological intimacy.
-Physical affection has been categorized into seven different types including holding hands, cuddling/holding, backrubs/massages, caressing/stroking, kissing the face and cheek, close hug, and kissing on the lips.
-Five of these behaviors, with the exception of caressing/stroking and holding hands, have been positively associated with relationship and partner satisfaction.